Skip to main content

 gameplay3 negative mentions

-• Quadle features a level editor that allows players to create and share their own puzzles, adding replayability and community engagement.
+• Quadle features a level editor that allows players to create and share their own levels, adding replayability and creativity to the game.

-• The game has appealing graphics and a nostalgic feel reminiscent of classic arcade games like Q*Bert, making it visually enjoyable.
+• The game has a nostalgic feel reminiscent of classic arcade games like Q*Bert, with enjoyable graphics and engaging music.

-• Many players find the gameplay addictive and challenging, with a good balance of simplicity and complexity as levels progress.
+• Many players find the gameplay to be addictive and challenging, with a good balance of simplicity and complexity as the levels progress.

-• The game is plagued by numerous bugs and crashes, particularly when failing a level, which significantly detracts from the overall experience.
+• The game is plagued by numerous bugs and glitches, including frequent crashes and unresponsive controls, which significantly detract from the overall experience.

-• The level editor is poorly documented and often glitchy, making it difficult for players to create and share their own levels effectively.
+• The level editor is clunky and poorly documented, making it difficult for players to create and share their own levels effectively.

 • music